Ian Stewart, Baron Stewartby: Interest in numismatics

 Stewartby's interest in Scottish coins had started when he was a schoolboy.
-Noting the lack of a complete book on the subject more recent than Edward Burns' 1887 work "Coinage of Scotland", he was encouraged to write his own.
-The result, "The Scottish Coinage", was published by Spink and Son in 1955.
+Noting the lack of a complete book on the subject more recent than Edward Burns' 1887 work Coinage of Scotland, he was encouraged to write his own.
+The result, The Scottish Coinage, was published by Spink and Son in 1955.
 The preface, dated December 1953, gives the location as Haileybury College, Hertford, which he attended from 1949 to 1954, as a member of Allenby House.

 In July 2007, Stewartby's collection of antique Scottish coins dating back to the 12th century and worth an estimated £500,000 was stolen from his home near Peebles.
-The coins have yet to be recovered, and in November 2008, a £50,000 reward was offered for their return.
+In November 2008, a £50,000 reward was offered for their return.
+At the time of his death, the coins had yet to be recovered.
+The collection had not been photographed or formally catalogued, as so any knowledge that could have been gleaned from them was lost after the theft.

+Personal life

+In 1966, he married The Honourable Deborah Charlotte Buchan, daughter of the 3rd Baron Tweedsmuir.
+Together they had three children.

 Honours

 In 1971, Stewartby was awarded the Sanford Saltus Gold Medal by the British Numismatic Society in recognition of his contributions to British numismatics.
 He was awarded the medal of the Royal Numismatic Society in 1996.

 On 30 March 1970, Stewartby was elected a Fellow of the Society of Antiquaries of London (FSA).
-In 1981, he was elected a Fellow of the British Academy (FBA) in the Archaeology section.
+In 1981, he was elected a Fellow of the British Academy (FBA) in the archaeology section.
 In 1986, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).

 In the 1991 Queen's Birthday Honours, he was appointed a Knight Bachelor "for political service".
 On 26 November, he received the accolade from Queen Elizabeth II at Buckingham Palace.